-We are exposed to market risk from interest rates.
-For our cash, cash equivalents and investments, a change in interest rates affects the amount of interest income that can be earned.
+We are subject to market risk from exposure to changes in interest rates based upon our investing and cash management activities.
+For our cash equivalents and investments, a change in interest rates affects the amount of interest income that can be earned.